NikoOsef/RockPaperScissors/README.md

 # RockPaperScissors

 -First attempt of Rock Paper Scissors
--GUI will be added soon.
+-As soon as GUI is added README will be updated as well.